leonamtv/markov-chain/README.md

 ## Dependencies / Dependências

-The only dependencie of this software is `BeautifulSoup`
+The only dependency of this software is `BeautifulSoup`

 A única dependência do sistema é o `BeautifulSoup`